 - Cow & Gate Baby Club This club is a bit more of a basic baby club, with access to a 24hr Helpline and weekly tips and advice emails.
 However, the first time you sign up, you get sent an pretty cool (and of course, free) welcome pack.
 This includes a pregnancy diary and cute cuddly toy cow.
 I signed up for the first time during my current pregnancy and it didn't take long for them to turn up!
 N.B.
 You must sign-up before you reach 32 weeks to qualify for the free diary & toy.

 - SMA Club Signing up to the SMA club gives you access to all the information you could possibly desire from pregnancy to having a toddler up to the age of 3 years young.
 When you first sign up, and complete your registration, you get sent a free Little Book of Memories.

 - Baby clubs with many different well known companies offer you a number of different benefits.
 Signing up to My Mothercare gives you fabulous benefits including £100 worth of money off vouchers and 20% off maternity clothing.
-You also get money-off vouchers and special offers when you sign up for the Mother and Baby Club at Toys 'r' Us; the Hipp Baby Club; the Asda Baby and Toddler Club; the TescoLovesBaby Baby Club; and the Boots Parenting Club.
+You also get money-off vouchers and special offers when you sign up for the Mother and Baby Club at Toys 'r' Us; the Hipp Baby Club; the Asda Baby and Toddler Club; and the TescoLovesBaby Baby Club.

 - Healthy Start Heathy Start is a government backed scheme providing FREE vouchers to spend on milk, fruit, vegetables and baby milk at your local supermarket.
 This is a fantastic scheme for young families!
 Some people -like my husband and me - may not qualify, but it is always worth checking.